-Scheduling and preparation of the <
+Scheduling and preparation of the Management Review

-< shall be done by Senior Management annually. < plans and communicates in a timely manner each <. < with Senior Management may decide to have stand-alone < or combine it with other business activities, e.g., strategic planning, business planning, operations meetings, process reviews/councils, customer requirements or functional reviews.
+Management Review shall be done by Senior Management annually. e.g., Quality Management Director plans and communicates in a timely manner each Management Review . e.g., Quality Management Director with Senior Management may decide to have stand-alone Management Review or combine it with other business activities, e.g., strategic planning, business planning, operations meetings, process reviews/councils, customer requirements or functional reviews.

-< together with Quality Organization prepare a < draft report with key quality related data and other inputs.
+e.g., Quality Management Director together with Quality Organization prepare a Management Review draft report with key quality related data and other inputs.

 When preparing a document, a graphical representation of data (trends), actions completion [%] for the planned period, comparison with previous periods, etc. can be used.
 The last three (3) review periods shall be used (if available) to benchmark the new numbers against.

-Inputs for QMS <
+Inputs for QMS Management Review

-< together with Quality Organization prepares the draft report for < by collecting the following inputs:
+e.g., Quality Management Director together with Quality Organization prepares the draft report for Management Review by collecting the following inputs:

-Measurement of achievement of QMS objectives of as outlined in the Quality Strategy or <;
+Measurement of achievement of QMS objectives of as outlined in the Quality Strategy or Quality Plan ;

 Assessment of performance indicators that can be used to monitor the effectiveness of processes within QMS, such as:

-<,
+Complaints and Recalls Management ,

-<,
+Deviation and Nonconformity Management ,

-<,
+CAPA Management ,

-< processes,
+Change Management processes,

 Feedback on outsourced activities (performance of external providers),